 The brain needs healthy fats

-The brain is approximately 60% fat by weight (making all of us literally “fat heads!”), and it is probably wisest to begin with the basics of nutrition, particularly the role of essential fatty acids when dealing with brain health and ADHD.
-Widespread deficiency of the omega-3 essential fatty acids EPA and DHA (especially in North America) is now widely recognized.
+The brain is approximately 60% fat by weight (making all of us literally fat heads!), and it is probably wisest to begin with the basics of nutrition, particularly the role of essential fatty acids when dealing with brain health and ADHD.
+Widespread deficiency of the omega-3 essential fatty acids, EPA and DHA (especially in North America) is now widely recognized.
 It is probably not a coincidence that the increase in ADHD has correlated with the increased use of baby formula in the recent past.
-Furthermore ADHD seems to be aggravated by deficiencies of other vitamins, minerals and nutrients such as choline, B vitamins, zinc and magnesium.
+Furthermore ADHD seems to be aggravated by deficiencies of other vitamins, minerals and nutrients such as choline, Vitamin B, Zinc and Magnesium.
 Thankfully newer formulas are putting back these much needed fats and nutrients.

 Brain composition affects function

 Simply put, the composition of the brain matter has a tremendous influence on how the membranes surrounding our brain cells perform their crucial functions.
 Long-chain polyunsaturated fatty acids are more fluid and less rigid in structure than saturated fatty acidssuch as the hydrogenated shortenings found in commercial baked goods.
 With insufficient quantities of the essential fatty acids the brain will try to incorporate substitute lipids with vastly different properties.
 Anyone who has ever worked on a car knows the difference in fit, finish and function of a vehicle when one tries to use cheaper aftermarket parts as opposed to the original manufacturers equipment.